 Efforts were made to attract young men, with Interact clubs in schools and Rotaract clubs for those aged 18–28.
 In 1974 the first Probus Club was formed in Kapiti to offer lectures to retired professional and business men.

 Women had a separate club, the Inner Wheel, which began in New Zealand in Napier in 1936.
 However, from 1989 Rotary allowed women to become full members.
-In the early 2000s, 20 of the 150 members of the original Wellington club were women.
+In the early 21st century, 20 of the 150 members of the original Wellington club were women.

 Lions began in Chicago in 1917, and reached Auckland in 1955.
 They grew fast in the 1960s and 1970s, reaching a peak in 1994 with 539 clubs and 15,639 members.

 Lions were broader than Rotary in the occupations of its members, but shared the commitment to projects for improving the local community.
-In 2010 there were 450 Lions clubs and over 11,000 members, making it the largest service organisation in New Zealand.
+In 2016 there were 389 Lions clubs and almost 11,000 members, making it the largest service organisation in New Zealand.

 Lions also initiated special clubs for different age groups – Leo clubs for those aged 15–20, New Century Clubs for those aged 18–34, and Pakeke Lions for those 55 and over.
 There were Lioness Clubs for women from 1976 – but in 1987 the international movement changed the constitution to allow women to become full members.
 In 2004 20% of Lions were women.